-3.9 Yokogawa WT500 & WT1800
+3.10 Yokogawa WT500 & WT1800

-- 3.9.1 Hardware Configuration - GPIB The GPIB address of the analyzer may be set from the front panel configuration menus.
-For GPIB connections with a virtual COM port driver, see Appendix A. - Ethernet PTDaemon supports Ethernet communication with the WT500 and WT1800 on Windows operating systems via use of Yokogawa's TMCTL DLL, which can be requested from Yokogawa support channels.
+- GPIB The GPIB address of the analyzer may be set from the front panel configuration menus.
+For GPIB connections with a virtual COM port driver, see Appendix A. - Ethernet PTDaemon supports Ethernet communication with the WT500 and WT1800 on Windows operating systems via use of Yokogawa's TMCTL DLL, which can be requested from Yokogawa support channels or downloaded from Yokogawa's web site.
 With TMCTL installed on the controller system, use the "-y" command-line parameter with the IP address as the "port" parameter.
-For example, "ptdwindows-x86 -y 35 192.168.0.3".
-The analyzer's IP configuration can be set from the front panel controls.

-USB - PTDaemon supports USB communication with the WT500 and WT1800 on Windows operating systems via use of Yokogawa's TMCTL DLL, which can be requested from Yokogawa support channels.
+For example, "ptd-windows-x86 -y 35 192.168.0.3".
+The analyzer's IP configuration can be set from the front panel controls. - USB PTDaemon supports USB communication with the WT500 and WT1800 on Windows operating systems via use of Yokogawa's TMCTL DLL and YKUSB driver, which can be requested from Yokogawa support channels or downloaded from Yokogawa's web site.
 With TMCTL installed on the controller system, use the "-y" command-line parameter with the analyzer's serial number as the "port" parameter.
 For example, "ptd-windows-x86 -y 35 WX503020".
+PTDaemon also supports USB communication on Linux, in this case using Agilent's USBTMC driver (included in some recent Linux distributions).
+The analyzer will appear as a device such as /dev/usbtmc0, and PTDaemon treats that device just as any other serial port.